sguillia/c-fun/backtrace/README.md

 [1]    56944 segmentation fault  ./a.out
 ```

-So we must goto back into main, but goto works only inside a function, so ket's use setjmp and longjmp
+So we must goto back into main, but goto works only inside a function, so let's use setjmp and longjmp

 ```
 0   a.out                               0x000000010cd23dbe show + 46